 Most policies let you take out a policy up to two years before your wedding, so it is worth getting it sooner rather than later.

-However, make sure you know how much your wedding is likely to cost so you get the right level of protection, otherwise your policy might not cover the costs.
+However, before you buy, make sure you know how much your wedding is likely to cost, so you get the right level of protection.

 For example, a basic policy could offer up to £5,000 for cancellation, but a premium policy could give you up to £100,000 of protection.